JacopoOrlandini/Parking-detector/README.md

 This project takes several benefit features from Yolo V3 project and OpenCV project.

-## Here the accomplishment is to provide a flexible algorithm to detect and show the parking spot and its status.
+> Here the accomplishment is to provide a flexible algorithm to detect and show the parking spot and its status.

+### Language
-The code is provided in Python 3 language.
+The code is provided in Python 3.

+### Darknet
+You need to manually download the weights, coco.names and yolov3.cfg

+### Scripts
+The main script is called test_park.py
+The only needed custom module is called merge.py

+### Requirements
+I do not write an automated requiremnts.txt for fast virtualenv